-Look at the Properties Panel and you might notice that the options for the pencil tool are the same as the last stroke options you used.
+Look at the properties panel along the bottom and you will notice that the options for the pencil tool are the same as the last stroke options you used.
 In this case they will most likely be the same as the settings you changed for the stroke around your star in the last exercise.